 Even if you settle your case, in many states, including Illinois, you and/or your spouse still have to show up in court for a “final hearing.”
 When you do, the emotions that you feel may surprise you.

-There’s something about knowing that your marriage is really about to be over that will just hit you like a ton of bricks when everything gets finalized.
+There’s something about knowing that your marriage is about to be over for real that can hit you like a ton of bricks.
+Sure, you knew you were getting divorced before.
+But in the moment everything gets finalized that knowledge becomes real.

 Coping With Divorce When You’re Feeling Triggered